pybuilder/pybuilder.github.io/documentation/manual.md

 I suddenly found myself writing "build scripts" in Python over and over again using the tools I found out to be usefull.

-*pybuilder* was born on the attempt to create a reusable tool that should
+*PyBuilder* was born on the attempt to create a reusable tool that should
 * Make simple things simple
 * Make hard things as simple as possible
 * Let me use whatever tool I want to integrate